ufjschool/ob-s14/drafts/final/meet your barista Q and A.md

 A. Well I think that just everything here, the whole cymplify community, we have other stores than just the coffee shop.
 We really try to focus on quality and customer service.
 It’s pretty typical of most coffee shops, though.
 We have a pretty laid back atmosphere.

 Q. What’s the best part about working at CYM?
-A. I love the job here, I love cym, there is really nothing bad about it.
+A. I love the job here.
+I love CYM.
+There is really nothing bad about it.

 Q. What’s the worst part about working at CYM?
 A. I can’t even think about something bad about it.
 It’s just great.

 Q. It’s a customer’s first time.
 What do you recommend?
 A. I like to steer people into trying coffee from different places and different origins.
-I start people off, if they're interested, in trying different types of coffee and then we get into different brew methods.
+I start people off — if they're interested — in trying different types of coffee and then we get into different brew methods.
 I usually try to do something that will compliment the flavor of the coffee, but we have a lot of cool specialty drinks that are cool and fun.

 Q. What’s the most popular drink?
 A. Mint Mocha

-Q. When I’m hyped on coffee, I ___________
+Q. When I’m hyped on coffee, I ...
 A. I do math better?

 Q. What’s a normal day like at CYM?